As effective as it is in relieving pain symptoms, Aleve isn’t a risk-free medication, especially if you take it with alcohol.

 Methotrexate is another medication that people use to treat rheumatoid arthritis.
 Similar to lithium, this medication is usually cleared from the body by the kidneys.

-Since Aleve can cause kidney problems, it might disrupt their ability to metabolize methotrexate.
+Since Aleve can cause kidney problems, it might disrupt their ability to eliminate methotrexate.
 That means high levels of the medications will run through your blood, causing life-threatening complications, such as liver failure, severe skin toxicity, bone marrow failure, and more.

 4. NSAID Medications